PHOTOS: Scenes From the 2020 March on Washington

 On the 57th anniversary of Martin Luther King Jr’s March on Washington, thousands of demonstrators are once more marching through DC to demand racial justice.
-The “Get Off Our Necks Mark,” organized by Al Sharpton’s National Action Network, is also featuring speeches from the families of George Floyd, Eric Garner, and Breonna Taylor.
+The “Get Off Our Necks Mark,” organized by Al Sharpton’s National Action Network, is also featuring speeches from the families of Ahmaud Arbery, Jacob Blake, George Floyd, Eric Garner, Trayvon Martin, and Breonna Taylor.
 Protesters have traveled from near and far to chant their names, along with the names of the many, many Black victims of police violence.
 Here’s a look at the day:

 Dressed in Revolutionary War-era garb, Ricardo Williams from Florida is using his outfit to send a message: “It’s to remind people that Black people have been here since before the US was a country.”